deuiore/palemoon-overlay/README.md

 ## Moved to https://github.com/deu/palemoon-overlay

-#### Submit your issues there.
-Keeping this repository open until layman switches to the new one.
+#### Please submit your issues there.
+Layman has been updated to pull updates from the new one.